 - The distance between the two sites is less than half a mile and equates to a five minute walk and so the potential additional travel time is low;

-- Pupils would attend one larger school which would be better equipped to meet curriculum requirements, as well as a wider range of educational and extra-curricular opportunities; and
+- Pupils will attend one larger school which would be better equipped to meet curriculum requirements, as well as a wider range of educational and extra-curricular opportunities; and

-- The experience and expertise of the Trust would ensure that we could continue to sustain and improve the strength of these schools as one larger merged school.
+- The experience and expertise of the Trust will ensure that we could continue to sustain and improve the strength of these schools as one larger merged school.

 Yes in part.
 Due to a fall in birth rates in our local area, there are fewer pupils on roll in these two schools than we had previously.
 The fall in numbers reflects the position nationally and the position faced by other local schools.
 This fall is expected to continue until at least 2030.
 We think the two schools could be stronger together.